aleMessoMale/sample-routing/readme.md

 See **[Pagination Section](https://github.com/aleMessoMale/sample-routing/#pagination "Pagination Section")** for more info.

 The only **version** supported is the v1, and, as you probably already noticed, is part of the exposed path.
-See **[Integration Section](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")** section to better understand how versioning has been managed.
+See **[Integration Section](https://github.com/aleMessoMale/sample-routing/#integration "Integration Section")** to better understand how versioning has been managed.

 As already said, the web service is secured with **Spring Integration**.
 Here the **credentials** to provide, with Basic Authentication, in order to consume the exposed rest web service.
 These are present in the user.properties file:
 username: INTEGRATION_REST_USER